 By the way, he is the New York Times conservative wanting to abolish the Constitution.

-I have never thought the second amendment should be abolished.
+I have never thought the Second Amendment should be abolished.

 I love our Constitution, and I love that you have a gun, Sean, and that you have the right to it.

-But in looking at the Constitution, as you know, even like the Bible, there are different interpretations to the text.
+I don't just agree with them there, but in looking at the Constitution, as you know, even like the Bible, there are different interpretations to the text.

 And if we are safer because somebody restricts how many guns you own, they're not taking away your ability to own a gun.

-Well, you know, what about people that like to collect guns?
+That person is either paranoid, Sean, or well, you know, what about people that like to collect guns?

 What if it's their sport?

-And as part of the story.
+And as part of the sport.

 Forgive my ignorance on this.